nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   this can be customized via `jsonNodeMode`.
 - `json` and `jsonutils` now serialize NaN, Inf, -Inf as strings, so that `%[NaN, -Inf]` is the string `["nan","-inf"]` instead of `[nan,-inf]` which was invalid json.
-- The JSON module can now handle integer literals and floating point literals of arbitrary length and precision.
+- `std/json` can now handle integer literals and floating point literals of arbitrary length and precision.
   Numbers that do not fit the underlying `BiggestInt` or `BiggestFloat` fields are kept as string literals and one can use external BigNum libraries to handle these.